The Hyde Group Modern Day Slavery Statement for 2023/24

 Significant contracts require suppliers to sign our Modern Slavery Code of Conduct in order to be considered during a tender process; we do not trade with suppliers who do not sign our code of conduct.
 In addition, our standard contract terms include the requirement for all suppliers to comply with the Act.
 These arrangements help us ensure maintenance of our standards.

-All our policies are reviewed on a regular basis to ensure that they reflect best practice and to mitigate against risks.
+All our policies are strictly reviewed to a formal timetable to ensure that they reflect best practice and to mitigate against risks.

 Performance - this year we have